 The interesting part, since the failure is in the drive-by wire set up, you might actually see other messages come up on the driver information center besides reducing power.

 Any system the computer jumps in and takes over the throttle position will be affected by this failure.
-Therefore, you might see a message warning of traction control problems, service stability system and of course the most popular reduced engine power message.
+Therefore, you might see a message warning of traction control problems, service stability system and of course the most popular reduced engine power.
+Here in this brief article about the failure we cover the possible causes.

 As I indicated in the opening paragraph, the best possible scenario becomes a loose or corroded ground strap.
 This braided steal strap performs the vital task of connecting the engine grounds to the solid metal firewall.